alexmen656/guess-all-countries-of-the-world/README.md

 - World map created with MapKit JS and GeoJSON.
 - Correctly named countries are highlighted in green on the map.
 - Leaderboard to track top players.
+- Performance comparison with other players. - For example: "You guessed 21 countries, that is better than 98% of the players."

+## Technical Stack

+### Backend
+- PHP
+- MySQL
+- GeoJSON

 ### Frontend
 - MapKit JS